-The GLBT History Museum in San Francisco (Gay, Lesbian, Bisexual & Transgender) offers a look into the last 100 years of local events that have shaped this community.
+The GLBT Historical Society Museum in San Francisco (Gay, Lesbian, Bisexual & Transgender) offers a look into the last 100 years of local events that have shaped this community.
 You will find this attraction in San Francisco's Castro District.

 This SF museum is the first of its kind in the US.
 There are only two other museums in the world dedicated to the stories of this community.